 The Internal Audit function for ZLAP is provided by the Zurich Group's Internal Audit function (Group Audit).
-The Legal Entity Head of Internal Audit for ZLAP is responsible for providing assurance to the Board and the BAC on the adequacy and effectiveness of the risk management framework, internal control system and other elements of the system of governance.
+The Legal Entity Head of Internal Audit for ZLAP is responsible for providing assurance to the Board and the BAC on the adequacy and effectiveness of the risk management, internal control and governance processes.